utterworks/find-docs/docs/guide/user-guide/05-Index-and-deploy.md

 ## Start an Indexing Job

-Once the indexing configuration has been an Indexing job can be started.
+Once the indexing configuration has been created an Indexing job can be started.
 From the prject Home view the START INDEXING button is available in the top right.

 ![Start Indexing](../img/home-start-inedxing.png)